Skip to main content

 CDC point in time position feature

-The CDC Point in Time position feature lets you gain deeper insights into the operational details of a River's streaming process.
+The CDC Point in Time position feature lets you gain deeper insights into the operational details of a Data Flow's streaming process.
 This feature is essential for data recovery and synchronization, enabling you to locate and retrieve data from a specific point in history using the exact information stored in the CDC log position.
-For more information, refer to our documentation.
+For more information, refer to our CDC 'Point in Time' position topic.

 A 'Sequence' CDC deployment

 Discrepancies in transaction records can arise when two users simultaneously execute identical transactions, causing conflicts in the timestamp field.
-Data Integration implemented a "sequence" Change Data Capture (CDC) mechanism to tackle this issue.
+Data Integration implemented a sequence Change Data Capture (CDC) mechanism to tackle this issue.

 Data Integration enhances each emitted record from the database by incorporating two extra metadata fields: __transaction_id and __transaction_order.